JudythG/Common-Phrases/README.md

 ## Functionality
 ### Overview
 Get the poem from the Poetry DB API.
 Initialize variables.
 Remove the non-meaningful tokens from the lists of tokens.
 Create snippets for all meaningful tokens.
 For each snippet, store the lines it appears on in the poem.
 Allow the user to pick a task.

 Tasks 1 - 5 allow the user to pick or enter a snippet and then display all the poem lines that contain that snippet.
+The tasks mostly differ on the type of snippet (1-word, 2-words, 3-words, 2- and 3-words, user-entered word).

+Task 6 stores snippets which are on the same lines of the poem, and only the same lines of the poem, to an output file.
+For example, the following are all snippets from the first line of the poem: ['electric', 'SING the', 'Body electric', 'electric;', 'SING the Body', 'the Body electric', 'Body electric;'].
+Currently the data is stored to two output files:
+1. matching_tokens.txt for readability
+2. matching_tokens_json.txt a JSON file

+Task 7 stores a frequency distribution of each snippet to an output file: freqdist.txt

 ### Removing non-meaningful Tokens
 For 1-word tokens: